-Technical analysis is a strong instrument in the trader’s tool kit and, in fact, many investors argue that it is the most important form of research.
-Nevertheless, when a single tool has such a material impact on your decision making process it is worth appreciating its assumptions and potential limitations.
+Technical analysis is a strong instrument in the trader’s tool kit and, in fact, many investors argue it’s the most important form of research.
+When a single tool has such a material impact on your decision-making process it is worth appreciating its assumptions and potential limitations.

 The validity of technical analysis is based on behavioural finance which studies how social, cognitive and emotional biases affect the price movements of the stock markets.

 The two main observations from behavioral finance are: